astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 STUDENT.
 Great, I think I got the hang of this.
 We could definitely add a multiple-argument application construct `appmany` or define the rules for `eval` for these.
-But that would be easy, we can do that later.
-Something that worries me though -- all these fancy higher-order abstract binders, how do we ... make them concrete?
+But that would be easy; we can do it later.
+Something that worries me, though -- all these fancy higher-order abstract binders, how do we ... make them concrete?
 Say, how do we print them?

 ADVISOR.
 That's actually quite easy.
 We just add a concrete name to them.
 A plain old `string`.
-Our typing rules etc. do not care about it, but we could use it for parsing concrete syntax into our abstract binding syntax, or for pretty-printing...
+Our typing rules etc. do not care about it, but we could use it for parsing concrete syntax into our abstract binding syntax, or for pretty-printing....
 Let's not get into that for the time being, but let's just say that we could have defined `bindnext` with an extra `string` argument; and then `intromany` and friends would just ignore it.